akshaynagpal/w2n/README.rst

 +++++++++++
 Bugs/Errors
 +++++++++++
-If you find any bugs/errors in the usage of above code, please send an email at akshay2626@gmail.com or contact through `Github
+If you find any bugs/errors in the usage of above code, please send an email at akshay2626@gmail.com or raise an issue through `Github
 <http://github.com/akshaynagpal/w2n>`_.

 +++++++